pulse-framework/pulse/docs/v3/docs/collections.md

 The default value of a selector can be any primary key.
 ::: tip Selectors extend the Computed class (which extends State)

-Selectors store the selected primary key under `Selector.selected`, the Collection data matching the selected primary key is cached under `Selector.value`.
+Selectors store the selected primary key under `Selector.id`, the Collection data matching the selected primary key is cached under `Selector.value`.
 To understand how Computed works see [Computed]()

 :::